European Free Trade Association: Faroe Islands (Kingdom of Denmark)

-In mid-2005, representatives of the Faroe Islands raised the possibility of their territory joining the EFTA.
-According to Article 56 of the EFTA Convention, only states may become members of the EFTA.
-The Faroes are an autonomous territory of the Kingdom of Denmark, and not a sovereign state in their own right.
-Consequently, they considered the possibility that the "Kingdom of Denmark in respect of the Faroes" could join the EFTA, though the Danish Government has stated that this mechanism would not allow the Faroes to become a separate member of the EEA because Denmark was already a party to the EEA Agreement.
+Denmark was a founding member of EFTA in 1960, but its membership ended in 1973, when it joined the European Communities.
+The autonomous territories of the Kingdom of Denmark were covered by Denmark's EFTA membership: Greenland from 1961 and the Faroe Islands from 1968.
+In mid-2005, representatives of the Faroe Islands raised the possibility of their territory re-joining the EFTA.
+Because Article 56 of the EFTA Convention only allows sovereign states to become members of the EFTA, the Faroes considered the possibility that the "Kingdom of Denmark in respect of the Faroes" could join the EFTA on their behalf.
+The Danish Government has stated that this mechanism would not allow the Faroes to become a member of the EEA because Denmark was already a party to the EEA Agreement.